top of page

 1500 - 1700

-Salon Mondial, Freilager-platz 9, Münchenstein/Basel (Tram 11: Freilager)
+Salon Mondial, Freilager-Platz 9, Münchenstein/Basel (Tram 11: Freilager)

 This workshop is offered free of charge on a first-come-first serve basis.
 Donation is welcome to help cover the material and workshop costs.

+The artist will provide several demonstrations, illustrating how to create a simple ikebana work by using a mug.
 Participants are encouraged to bring a mug to the workshop to make an Ikebana work, which they will then exchange with others.
 The exchange of mugs signifies the initiation of new friendships by sharing elements of our culture, comfort, and memories with those we meet in the workshop.

 Concept about the workshop